 Normal. /ˈnɔːm(ə)l/ How do we define this adjective?
 Conventional.
 Everyday.
 Quotidan.
 Habitual.
 Run of the mill..
-Well let me tell you now - this car is none of the above.
+Let me tell you - this car is none of the above.

 Take your average hatchback with the most common modifications; Induction Kit, Decat, Buy it Now Coilovers followed by a Stage 2 Remap (more on this later) and you have what most people in the UK call a 'well modded' car.
 Take that 'modified' contraption somewhere like The Nordschleife and you will very quickly find yourself being laughed at.
-Worse so when you attempt to tackle the World's most Dangerous Circuit and fail, taking several barriers with you!
+Worse so when you attempt to tackle the World's most Dangerous Circuit and fail!

-Those types of modifications do not strictly constitute 'good' tuning in my books, and if I haven't half bored you to death already please read on..
+Those types of modifications do not strictly constitute 'good' tuning in my mind, and if I haven't half bored you to death already please read on..

-What you get from Rent4Ring is a PROPERLY set up Stage 2 Suzuki Swift with the following modifications over their previous model.
+What you get from Rent4Ring is a PROPERLY set up Suzuki Swift Sport with the following modifications.

 • Stripped out and fitted with a full Wiechers rollcage, racing seats and harnesses